LoganCTanner/LoganCTanner/README.md

   content creator on all your favorite social media platforms.
 I have a deep love and appreciation for combining analytical thinking with emotional intuition to create unique experiences, solving complex problems, and continuing on the never ending journey of education.
-My long term goals are centered on clean, cost efficient energy to under developed communities, automating heavy industry in astronautical environments, and increasing the quality of life, for all life.
+My long term goals are centered on providing clean, cost efficient energy to under developed communities, automating heavy industry in astronautical environments, and increasing the quality of life, for all life.
 </p>